rosariorussell/portfolio/content/blogs/2019-10_topcofounder_pitch.md

 <b>Ideation phase</b>

 - Racer strategy - Duplicate already proven business plans in other parts of the country or world.
 Or apply a proven business plan to a new industry.
-This allows the startup to focus less on innovation and more on execution.
+This allows the startup to focus less on innovation and more on execution in the earliest part of the startups lifecycle.
 - B2B - Higher revenue per transaction means fewer initial customers before breakeven.
-Additional revenue options depending on customizing solutions.
-Higher end for larger corporates.
+There are also opportunities for additional revenue for niche customer solutions.
+With larger corporates, a higher priced tier can be offered.

 <b>Validation phase</b>